 Facilitating Year-Round Learning

-Since 2009, our highly successful Dare 2B Digital Conference has excited, engaged and educated young women ages 11-17 with support from industry mentors, parents, government and academia.
+Since 2009, our highly successful Dare 2B Digital Conferences have excited, engaged and educated kids ages 11-17 with support from industry mentors, parents, government and academia.

-We’re excited to introduce a new Dare 2B Digital Innovation Challenge that will enable student ambassadors to recruit team members from their community to solve a global problem.
-We’ll provide knowledge, technology tools and industry mentors to support the competition.
-Teams will submit their solution as a video and will be invited to the Dare 2B Digital Film Festival to share their results and earn scholarships, internships and prizes.
+New in 2015, the Dare 2B Digital Innovation Challenge takes STEAM learning to a new level.
+Student ambassadors recruit team members from their community to solve a global problem.
+We provide knowledge, technology tools and industry mentors to guide the brainstorming and competition.
+Teams submit their solution as a video for a chance to share their results and debut their solution at the Film Festival to earn scholarships, internships and prizes.

-California State Assembly member Jerry Hill introduced HR-34 in Sacramento to recognize Dare 2B Digital’s efforts to encourage more young women to pursue careers in STEM.
+California State Assembly member Jerry Hill introduced HR-34 in Sacramento to recognize Dare 2B Digital’s efforts to encourage more young women to pursue careers in STEM (press release).

 Dare 2B Digital is produced by Invent Your Future Foundation, a California 501(c)3 nonprofit corporation formed to advance education, instruct individuals for the purpose of improving or developing their capabilities and educate the public on subjects useful to the individual and beneficial to the community.